-Although many of us are relatively familiar with our penis and its antics, there’s more to our appendage than meets the eye.
-In this feature, we discuss 10 interesting things that you probably didn’t know about your genitals.
+Although many people with a penis are relatively familiar with its antics, there’s more to this appendage than meets the eye.
+In this feature, we discuss 10 interesting details about the penis that you probably didn’t know.

 When you consider the penis as an evolutionary adaptation, it has done remarkably well.

 The penis is ancient.
 Just in case you were wondering, the oldest known penis dates back 425 million years, and its fossilized remains belong to an arthropod dubbed Colymbosathon ecplecticos, which means “amazing swimmer with a large penis” in Greek.

 Anyone surprised by how easily the penis is “activated” might reflect on its role in our species’ survival.
 As far as reproduction is concerned, a false arousal is better than a missed opportunity.